ikwzm/udmabuf/Readme.md

 When the `memory-region` property is not specified, u-dma-buf allocates the DMA buffer from the CMA area allocated to the Linux kernel.

+## Configuration via the `/dev/u-dma-buf-mgr`

+Since u-dma-buf v4.0, u-dma-buf devices can be create or delete using u-dma-buf-mgr.
+See https://github.com/ikwzm/u-dma-buf-mgr for more information.

 ## Device file

 When u-dma-buf is loaded into the kernel, the following device files are created.